The Hormel Institute Launches Young Scientist Program

 “This opportunity is open to all students with an interest or curiosity in science,” said IJ Holton Principal Dewey Schara.
 “We are so excited to start this partnership with the Institute and feel so fortunate to work, live, and learn in a community that makes opportunities like this accessible to all our students.”

-This program was made possible through a generous donation from Paul and Joanne Worlein and development of the new Education Fund at The Hormel Institute Education Fund.
+This program was made possible through a generous donation from Paul and Joanne Worlein and development of the new Education Fund at The Hormel Institute.
 This new fund supports current and future education initiatives for student learning opportunities at The Hormel Institute.
 If you would like to support education outreach at The Hormel Institute please visit hi.umn.edu/donate.

 ABOUT THE HORMEL INSTITUTE